Dr Mark Norman, Chief Medical Officer

 HCA Defence: How did you find the transition from working Off-base to On-base at the Australian Defence Force Healthcare Centres?

 Dr Mark Norman: I moved to Brisbane for family reasons and I started working as a full-time Medical Officer at the Enoggera base.
 It was a completely different and new experience for me.

 The Defence Personnel (patients) were extremely friendly and I found the work in General Practice and Occupational Health to be very interesting.
 I felt like I was a part of the team straight away and I learnt so much.
 The transition was completely smooth and anyone contemplating the move should do it – it will be worth it, trust me!
 You will learn a lot, be part of a fantastic culture and have the work-life balance you are looking for as a GP – that’s what it’s all about for me!

 HCA Defence: What is the best part of working On-base?

 Dr Mark Norman: The people!
 The team I work with are friendly and the patients are polite and supportive.
 I love every single moment of my job and I always feel like I am part of something bigger.
 It is an absolute privilege to be working for Defence Personnel who give so much of themselves in the defence of our country.
 No other job does that!

-To hear more from Dr Mark Norman, look out for the second part in this 4 part series in next month’s blog.
+To hear more from Dr Mark Norman, look out for the second part in this four part series in next month’s blog.